 In a large organization, IT or software portfolio management will draw not only from technology portfolios themselves but also from related disciplines.
 These may include enterprise project portfolio architecture, business case analysis, program management, and performance management.
 Even so, IT portfolio managers will still follow the same types of portfolio management processes listed above.

 Project Portfolio Management Software

 Choosing the right project portfolio management software and tools is often the key to successful PPM.
-Hence, our list of the best project portfolio management software will help you find the best one for your situation and number of projects you have.
+Depending on your needs, our list of the best project portfolio management software or enterprise PPM software will help you find the best one for your situation and number of projects you have.